MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 :::image type="content" source="Media/AdvancedCustomBlocks/advancedblock1.png" alt-text="Picture of sushi blocks in Minecraft: Bedrock Edition.":::

 ***Blockbench***

 [Blockbench](https://blockbench.net/)

+For this tutorial, we're going to be doing some work in Blockbench.
 Blockbench is a free entity-modeling application for creating entity models in Minecraft: Bedrock Edition.
-Additionally, user have the ability to create textures, and the ability to animate them for Bedrock Edition maps.
+Additionally, users have the ability to create textures, and the ability to animate them for Bedrock Edition maps.
 Blockbench has external plugin support, enabling developers to create additional tools to use within the program.
 It also has the ability to export models into a standard OBJ format, Java Edition block model, and more.

 We will use Blockbench in these tutorials to create custom geometries for the more advanced blocks we’ll create for sushi, fish in a bubble, and a giant umbrella.
+If this is your first time using Blockbench, we recommend taking a look at our Entity Wizard document [here](https://learn.microsoft.com/en-us/minecraft/creator/documents/minecraftentitywizard).

-***Create geometry in Blockbench***
+***Geometry in Blockbench***

-Each custom block has a different UV for the various textures of the sushi sides.
+Each custom block has a different unit vector (UV) for the various textures of the sushi sides.
 The UV defines how the geometry maps to each texture.
-For this tutorial, we can share the texture for the sushi wrap.
+For this tutorial, we are sharing the texture for the sushi wrap.

 As a bonus, the seaweed will be the same for all three rolls, so you can reuse the same geometries!